Tanim1999/Tanim1999/README.md

 ## <h2 style="color: crimson; font-weight:900">My recent projects:</h2>

 ### 1. Awesome Blog
+ It was a really fun project to work on.
+It's a full stack project where i used :
+ <b>Front-end</b>: React, Tailwind,Daisy Ui, Tanstack query, Axios, React-router-dom,
+ <b>Authentication:</b> Firebase
+ <b>Back-end:</b> Express,MongoDb
+ Basically it's a blogging website.
+Users can create blog and post them which is available to everyone.
+To see the blog details amd add to wish list you have to sign up.
+You can see all the blog details after logging in and comment on them.
+You can't comment on your own blog.
+You can edit your blog after clicking blog details.For authentication firebase is used.
+ In the home page recent 5 blogs are shown.
+In the featured blog page the blogs are ranked base on word count.
+ In the all blogs page you can search blogs by title, beside this you can sort them based on category.

+ For more info visit the repositories linked down below.
+You can also visit the website from the live link below

   - Live link: [Awesome blog](https://6571cf5f9aa73914335634cb--teal-khapse-f882a2.netlify.app)
   - Client site repository: [Awesome-blog-client](https://github.com/Tanim1999/awesome-blog-client)
   - Server site repository: [Awesome-blog-server](https://github.com/Tanim1999/awesome-blog-server)